kevpstephens/scene-together/README.md

 | **iOS**     | ✅ Expo Go / Simulator | ⚠️ App Store needed  |
 | **Android** | ✅ Expo Go / Emulator  | ⚠️ Play Store needed |

-> For this bootcamp project, web deployment is the target.
-Native builds are optional.

 ---

 ## 📚 More Info